2005 Chicago White Sox

 The 2005 Chicago White Sox began their season with a very different lineup than in 2004 and a lot of questions.
 After more than seven years with the Sox, slugger Magglio Ordonez had left the team via free agency, and Carlos Lee was traded to the Milwaukee Brewers for outfielder Scott Podsednik and reliever Luis Vizcaino.
 The club did sign free agents Jermaine Dye and A.J.
-Pierzynski in the offseason, and their starting rotation, anchored by Mark Buehrle and Freddy Garcia was viewed as solid.
+Pierzynski in the off-season, and their starting rotation, anchored by Mark Buehrle and Freddy Garcia was viewed as solid.
 Still, most experts did not expect the Sox to finish above third in their division in 2005.

 However, the White Sox were quick out of the gate to begin the season.
-The club won 16 of their first 20 games, and pitcher Jon Garland started the season with an 8-0 record.
+The club won 16 of its first 20 games, and pitcher Jon Garland started the season with an 8-0 record.
 The Sox ended the season's first half with the best record in baseball, and pitcher Mark Buehrle was the American League starter in the Midsummer Classic.

-On August 1st, the Sox held a 15 game lead over the second place Cleveland Indians.
+On August 1st, the Sox held a 15-game lead over the second place Cleveland Indians.
 By late September, the surging Indians had cut the lead to a game and a half before the Sox finally clinched the division on September 29th.
-Despite their late season struggles, the Sox did finish the season with the best record in the American League.
+Despite their late-season struggles, the Sox did finish the season with the best record in the American League.